Moment convergence in regularized estimation under multiple and mixed-rates asymptotics: Introduction

 \section{Introduction}

-Let us begin with some basic facts concerning the parametric $M$-estimation.
-Given a statistical model indexed by a finite-dimensional parameter $\theta_{0}\in\Theta\subset\mathbb{R}^{p}$ we typically estimate the parameter value by a minimum point $\hat{\theta}_{n}$ of an appropriate continuous contrast function $Z_{n}:\Theta\to\mathbb{R}$.
-In order to assess the asymptotic performance of $\hat{\theta}_{n}$ quantitatively, we look at the statistical random fields
+We are concerned here with moment convergence in regularized estimation under multiple and mixed-rates asymptotics.
+Let us begin with some basic background of the present study.
+Suppose that we observe data whose distribution is indexed by a finite-dimensional parameter $\theta\in\Theta\subset\mathbb{R}^{\mathsf{p}}$.
+Let $\theta_{0}\in\Theta$ denote the true value of $\theta$.
+In order to estimate $\tz$ by means of the M-estimation theory, we introduce an appropriate (quasi-)likelihood or contrast function $\mbbh_{n}: \Omega\times\Theta\to\mathbb{R}$, and estimate an optimal parameter value by any point $\tes\in\argmin\mbbh_{n}$.
+For assessing asymptotic performance of $\hat{\theta}_{n}$ quantitatively, we look at the statistical random fields